 We are a congregation who cares for one another in time of joy and sorrow.
 We seek to promote wholeness of the mind, body, and spirit so we can be Christ’s hands and heart in this world.
 The Care Ministry of First Presbyterian includes:

 Pastoral Care Staff includes Dr. Bobby Hulme-Lippert (Pastor), Penny Leone.
-RN (Parish Nurse), Jenny Carswell (Pastoral Care Assistant), Joy Bedford (Education Director) and Christina Bondesen (Office Manager).
+RN (Parish Nurse), Jenny Carswell (Pastoral Care Assistant), Stephanie Mettler (Education Director) and Christina Bondesen (Office Manager).
 This group meets weekly to discuss visits provided by the Care Team as well as those members having surgery or in the hospital.

 Prayer Chain uses a systematic email plan to confidentially pray for people who have requested prayer or have a specific need.
 Please contact the church office if you have a prayer request for the Prayer Chain group.